SC DNR Job Openings

 - Official 10 year Driver's History Record (DMV)

-- Disclosure Form for credit check (located on the top left hand side of this website)
+- Disclosure Form (PDF) for credit check

 If the applicant meets all minimum requirements and is selected, he/she will be scheduled for an interview before the Law Enforcement Interview Panel.

 After the panel interview, those applicants who are selected for further consideration will be required to pass a Written Exam and Physical Agility test.
 The physical agility test consists of negotiating an obstacle course, dragging 150 lbs.
 Applicants must also meet swimming requirements, which include swimming 75 yards and treading water 5 minutes.
 The swimming requirement must be met by the end of Basic Training at SCCJA and DNR's Wildlife Basic, approximately 20 weeks.

 Note: If applicant fails either the written exam or the agility test he/she will be eliminated from the process and must reapply for the next hiring cycle.